Nonalcoholic Old-Fashioned

 Step 1

-Set a fine mesh strainer over a small bowl.
-Using a fine grater, grate the ginger over the strainer, taking care to catch all of the juices.
+Place a fine mesh strainer over a small bowl.
+Finely grate the ginger over the strainer, taking care to catch all of the juices.
 Press firmly on the ginger pulp to extract as much juice as possible, then discard the solids.
 Measure 2 teaspoons of the ginger juice, reserving the rest for another use.

 Step 2

 In a second small bowl, whisk the egg white until light and slightly frothy, about 30 seconds.
-Transfer the egg white into a mixing glass, then add the tea, ginger syrup, ginger juice, vanilla extract, bitters, and 5–6 cubes of ice.
+Transfer the egg white to a mixing glass, then add the tea, ginger syrup, ginger juice, vanilla extract, bitters, and 5–6 cubes of ice.
 Using a bar spoon or chopstick, stir gently until the liquid is chilled.
-Strain into a rocks glass, top with fresh ice, garnish with an orange peel, and serve immediately.
+Strain into an ice-filled rocks glass, garnish with the orange peel, and serve immediately.

-1. Set a fine mesh strainer over a small bowl.
-Using a fine grater, grate the ginger over the strainer, taking care to catch all of the juices.
+1. Place a fine mesh strainer over a small bowl.
+Finely grate the ginger over the strainer, taking care to catch all of the juices.
 Press firmly on the ginger pulp to extract as much juice as possible, then discard the solids.
 Measure 2 teaspoons of the ginger juice, reserving the rest for another use.

 2. In a second small bowl, whisk the egg white until light and slightly frothy, about 30 seconds.
-Transfer the egg white into a mixing glass, then add the tea, ginger syrup, ginger juice, vanilla extract, bitters, and 5–6 cubes of ice.
+Transfer the egg white to a mixing glass, then add the tea, ginger syrup, ginger juice, vanilla extract, bitters, and 5–6 cubes of ice.
 Using a bar spoon or chopstick, stir gently until the liquid is chilled.
-Strain into a rocks glass, top with fresh ice, garnish with an orange peel, and serve immediately.
+Strain into an ice-filled rocks glass, garnish with the orange peel, and serve immediately.

 Continue to Next Story